willcl-ark/bitcoin/wiki/overview.md

 testing, so they are a useful bridge between subsystem pages and file-level investigations.

+## Cross-Cutting Concepts

+The wiki also has concept pages for reusable ideas that span more than one
+subsystem:

+- [[concepts/chainstate]] and [[concepts/assumeutxo]] for UTXO-state ownership
+  and snapshot lifecycle.
+- [[concepts/descriptors]] and [[concepts/script-verification]] for script and
+  wallet-facing spend-description concepts.
+- [[concepts/addrman]] and [[concepts/fee-estimation]] for networking and
+  policy subsystems with dedicated internal data models.

 ## Testing and Build Context

 `src/test/README.md` defines the Boost-based unit test structure around